cedadev/jasmin-help-hugo-hinode/content/docs/batch-computing/orchid-gpu-cluster.md

 (out)srun: job 19505658 has been allocated resources
 {{</command>}}

-At this point, your shell prompt will change to the GPU node `gpuhost004`, but with access to one GPU as shown by the NVDIA utility:
+At this point, your shell prompt will change to the GPU node `gpuhost004`, but with access to one GPU as shown by the NVDIA utility.
 You will have the one GPU allocated at this shell, as requested:

 {{<command user="user" host="gpuhost004">}}
 nvidia-smi